 When considering the aesthetic principles that Mikuska employs in his paintings; however, it is surprising that Greenberg was so critical of his work.
 In his essay Modernist Painting, Greenberg stated that “…the unique and proper area of competence of each art coincided with all that was unique in the nature of its medium.”
 Mikuska has certainly employed this tactic in his work: he has abandoned figurative imagery in favour of abstraction and is actively exploring the boundaries of the medium that he is using.
 By applying printer’s inks to paper and board in non-traditional ways, Mikuska achieved aesthetic effects similar to those of colour-field painters such as Rothko, Still and Newman, artists whom Greenberg regarded highly, praising the “physical openness of design…[and] linear clarity…” of their work.
 Greenberg asserts that clarity and openness in the work of these artists is not necessarily what makes them successful, rather it is the way in which these artists have emphasized these qualities at a time when other artists were working in an entirely different manner which renders them unique and worthy of consideration.

 In 1973, Mikuska won a competition to complete a mural at the Windsor Library in Windsor, Ontario (Fig. 9).
-This artwork important to consider when looking at Mikuska’s career, since his attitude toward art.
+The fate of this artwork is important to consider when looking at Mikuska’s career, since it is indicative of his attitude toward art.
 The piece itself can be seen as a marked departure from his usual method of working, since it was a manufactured item based on a model he designed.
-It measured 9 feet by 15 feet and was installed at the top of an escalator in the ibrary.
-The Plexiglasbacklit with florescent lights.
+It measured 9 feet by 15 feet and was installed at the top of an escalator in the Library.
+The consisted of a sheet of Plexiglas, backlit with florescent lights.
 Mikuska incorporated mirrored surfaces in the design, because he wanted viewers to be able to engage with the work personally and experience the reflection of their own movement.
 As viewers rose up the escalator, they were confronted by the work and the vision of themselves within it.
 This concept is connected to Mikuska’s interest in the way that the viewer experiences an artwork.
-Here, as in his show at the Yellow Door Gallery – where he displayed some of his paintings on the floor – is trying to engage to interact with His theory was that people, when they saw themselves in the library installation, would move around it because they were attracted to and interested in the reflections.
+Here, as in his show at the Yellow Door Gallery – where he displayed some of his paintings on the floor – the artist is trying to engage the viewer to interact with the artwork spatially.
+His theory was that people, when they saw themselves in the library installation, would move around it because they were attracted to and interested in the reflections.

 In the late 1970s, a visitor to the library destroyed the artwork by throwing himself into it.
-Later on, it came to light that the individual had a mental disorder, and was disturbed by the .
-Mikuska was asked by the library’s director if he would like to replace the installation however he refused.
-In this decision, Mikuska state that “the whole idea of stirring somebody to that point- leaving outside the psychological factors- was so profound that I couldn’t bring myself around to replacing it.”
-The fact that he refused to have the work re is that this installation no longer exists.
+Later on, it came to light that the individual had a mental disorder, and was disturbed by the piece.
+Mikuska was asked by the library’s director if he would like to replace the installation, however he refused.
+In recalling this decision, Mikuska stated that “the whole idea of stirring somebody to that point- leaving outside the psychological factors- was so profound that I couldn’t bring myself around to replacing it.”
+The fact that he refused to have the work reconstructed indicates the extent to which he takes his viewers’ responses to the artwork seriously.
+Nevertheless, it is unfortunate that this installation no longer exists.